 Summer 2022 Concerts in Faversham Assembly Rooms & Doddington Place Gardens – begin with commemorative music for the Queen’s Jubilee on 4 June.
-Our annual mini-festival, Musique-Cordiale in Kent, will begin in Faversham on 29 July 2022 with a charming concert of chamber music and will conclude, after a series featuring an exciting variety of choral, orchestral, chamber and jazz concerts with:
+Our annual mini-festival, Musique-Cordiale in Kent, will begin in Faversham on 29 July 2022 with a charming concert of orchestral music and will conclude, after a series, featuring an exciting variety of choral, orchestral, chamber and jazz concerts with:

-Gioachino Rossini‘s Petite messe solennelle (Little solemn mass)…
+Gioachino Rossini’s Petite Messe Solenelle (Little solemn mass)…

 This beautiful choral work (not notably little or solemn, actually) will constitute the closing festival concert on 3 August,

-See below (and our Programme 2022 page for details and to book tickets for all our exciting & varied summer concerts in Kent this year).
+See our Summer Programme & Box Office 2022 page for details and to book tickets for all our exciting & varied summer concerts in Kent this year)

 2022 Festival Choir information HERE

-The Musique-Cordiale orchestra with soloists, conducted by Graham Ross, will ALSO perform
+The Musique-Cordiale orchestra with soloists, conducted by Graham Ross, also performed

-in a special commemorative concert on 4 June 2022 to
+in a special commemorative concert at 7PM on 4 June 2022 to

 celebrate the 70th Jubilee of the reign of Queen Elizabeth II

-This will include a programme of rousing music (classical favourites a la “last Night of the Proms” + Dambusters, Mozart, Elgar, preceded by our special Swing ensemble).
+This included a programme of rousing music (classical favourites a la “last Night of the Proms” + Dambusters, Mozart, Elgar, Vaughan Williams, Puccini, Parry & more…), preceded at 5:30PM by our special

 Musique-Cordiale in Kent: